Helping Children Develop Their Full Potential

 For young children who show a serious delay in learning to communicate, interact with others, or develop basic motor skills, early intervention services are the most direct means to help them get back onto a developmental track.

-Green Tree School's early intervention program provides a structured, therapeutic, and nurturing setting for young children with special needs.
+Green Tree School & Services's early intervention program provides a structured, therapeutic, and nurturing setting for young children with special needs.
 Children attending the classes find an enriching environment, with many opportunities for growth.
 Parents will find the support and information they need to help their special child develop.

 Social skills - Play activities foster parallel and interactive play.
 Children learn skills which enable them to participate in a group.
 Field trips provide opportunities to interact with other children and adults outside of a specialized setting.